chrisF943/chrisF943/README.md

 ### A little bit about me:

-I moved Orlando from Detroit, Michigan a little over 3 years ago and have enjoyed my time here in Florida so far.
+I moved to Orlando from Detroit, Michigan a little over 3 years ago and have enjoyed my time here in Florida so far.
 I am in my final year of my BAS for Computing Technology and Software Development at Valencia College.
-I have recently learned Python as my second language after Java and it quickly has become my favorite.
+I have recently learned Python as my second language after Java and it quickly has become my favorite, some other skills of mine include Docker, Jenkins, HTML and Hibernate.
-I look to learn strengthen my Python knowledge in pursuit of a career after graduation.
-Always looking to learn new skills and make new connections.
+I look to strengthen my Python knowledge in pursuit of a career after graduation.
+I am always looking to learn new skills and make new connections.

 ### My hobbies-